🍷

 🛠️Winemaking: Gravity, Restraint, and Two Wines

-Continuum's production philosophy is deliberately narrow: the estate produces a flagship Bordeaux-style blend and a second wine called Novicium, and nothing else.
+Continuum's portfolio is intentionally narrow: the estate produces a flagship Bordeaux-style blend and a second wine called Novicium, and nothing else.
 All grapes are hand-harvested and hand-sorted, then processed through a gravity-fed fermentation system that avoids mechanical pumping of the fruit.
-The wine is aged in French oak with approximately two-thirds new barrels, then bottled unfined and unfiltered.
-Novicium is a Merlot-dominant blend drawn from younger estate vines, offering an entry point to the estate's terroir.
+The wines are aged in French oak with approximately two-thirds new barrels, then bottled unfined and unfiltered.
+Novicium, launched with the 2010 vintage, has evolved substantially: early bottlings were Merlot-dominant blends drawn from younger estate vines, but recent vintages have shifted toward a Cabernet Sauvignon-focused expression.
+The 2023 Novicium is 91 percent Cabernet Sauvignon, 4 percent Cabernet Franc, 3 percent Petit Verdot, and 2 percent Merlot, reflecting what the estate describes as a more classic expression of Cabernet from the volcanic Sage Mountain site.
 The flagship blend has been 100 percent estate-grown since the 2012 vintage.
-The estate operates 11,000 square feet of caves tunneled into the hillside for barrel aging, and a hospitality remodel was underway as of 2025 with completion expected by mid-2026.
-The 2020 vintage saw no flagship wine produced due to the proximity of the Hennessey Fire.
+The estate operates 11,000 square feet of caves tunneled into the hillside for barrel aging, with a hospitality remodel underway as of 2025.
+No flagship wine was produced in 2020 due to the proximity of the Hennessey Fire.

 • Hand-harvested, hand-sorted, gravity-fed fermentation; bottled unfined and unfiltered